cbgithub/SimplestCalculator/README.md

 # SimplestCalculator
-This is a small side project application.
+This is a small side project application built using the <a href="https://msdn.microsoft.com/en-us/library/hh848246.aspx">MVVM</a> pattern.

 Built with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile.